p-argento/uni/BPM/bpm exam review.md

 Answering on paper the questions from telegram.

 *to be reviewed*
-1. bpmn vs epc
-2. 3 types of abstraction
-3. stable sets
+1. stable sets
-4. s-invariants properties
+2. s-invariants properties
-5.
+3.